-The development Project site as a Planned Development (PD) would establish and permit a unit density of 45 units on a 1.27 acre parcel that equates to approximately 35 units per acre.
+The development Project site as a Planned Development (PD) would establish and permit a unit density of 42 units on a 1.27 acre parcel that equates to approximately 33.8 units per acre.
 Under Article 10, Section 3-1012 of the Zoning Code, the residential unit density of a Planned Development Project is not subject to the provisions of the underlying zoning district and may be established through the PD approval process.
 A Planned Development is appropriate in this instance because the underlying zoning's maximum allowable residential unit density and the General Plan's minimum unit density effectively limit any multi-family residential development on the subject property to no more and no less than 24 units per acre, unreasonably limiting residential development of the subject property if strict adherence to the underlying zoning's development standards were imposed.
+As the Project is a Planned Development seeking exceptions from the underlying provisions of the Zoning Code, it is not subject to the provisions of the California Housing Accountability Act.
+The Planned Development Project does not result in a reduction of available housing units because it replaces two existing professional commercial office buildings with new housing.

 The Project complies with the City's Inclusionary Housing Ordinance by creating two (2) new affordable rental units for lower income households and contributing a substantive in lieu fee for the City's Affordable Housing Trust Fund that can be invested in future affordable housing projects, while also enabling the City to address its shortfall of above moderate income housing per its RHNA goal and SB 35.
-Due to the demise of redevelopment state-wide in 2012, the ongoing decline in federal affordable housing funding, and the minimal in lieu fee revenue into the Affordable Housing Trust Fund since the Great Recession of 2008, this Project provides needed affordable housing funding into the Trust Fund.
+Due to the demise of redevelopment state-wide in 2012, the ongoing decline in federal affordable housing funding, and the minimal in lieu fee revenue into the Affordable Housing Trust Fund, this Project provides needed affordable housing funding into the Trust Fund.
+The Project includes an Inclusionary Housing Plan dated April 23, 2020 and incorporated herein that contains facts and findings that further support the Project's compliance with the City's Inclusionary Housing Ordinance and the General Plan Housing Element.